Paperback-iOS/website/contributing.md

 </details>

 ## Technical informations
-This website is based on [Vuepress](https://vuepress.vuejs.org/) and is hosted on [GitHub Pages](https://pages.github.com/).
+This website is based on [VuePress](https://vuepress.vuejs.org/) and is hosted on [GitHub Pages](https://pages.github.com/).
-It use the theme [Yuu](https://vuepress-theme-yuu.netlify.app/) over Vuepress default theme with a custom [Home](.vuepress/components/PaperbackHome.vue) page.
+It use the theme [Yuu](https://vuepress-theme-yuu.netlify.app/) over VuePress default theme with a custom [Home](.vuepress/components/PaperbackHome.vue) page.

-We also use [Element](https://element.eleme.io/#/en-US) components for custom layouts and in markdown with [Vuepress Plugin Element Ui](https://lq782655835.github.io/vuepress-plugin-element-ui/).
+We also use [Element](https://element.eleme.io/#/en-US) components for custom layouts and in markdown with [VuePress Plugin Element UI](https://lq782655835.github.io/vuepress-plugin-element-ui/).